 Before you go shopping take inventory or what you have in your pantry, refrigerator, or freezer.
 You may not have eaten all the apples you bought.
 My kids have a tendency to put empty boxes back in the pantry so shake all those to see how much you have.

-Have a couple of back up meals that are easy, cheap and always on hand.
+Have a couple of back up recipes that are easy, cheap and always on hand.
 Mine are frozen pizza, pasta salad, rice and black beans (with cilantro) and spaghetti.
 These are great when you lose track of time, have something come up, have extra kids for dinner or you just need an easy meal.
 One pot recipes are my speciality!
 I like to keep things simple.

 Chicken, Broccoli and Pasta Skillet